wp-plugins/portfolio-mgmt/readme.txt

 == Description ==

 With Portfolio Mgmt., you can bring the power of portfolio content management to your WordPress website.
 This plugin registers a custom post type developed specifically for organizing and displaying your portfolio posts.
-Portfolio Mgmt. will also register custom taxonomies for Services and Portfolio Tags, supports post-thumbnails and comes with a custom widget for displaying recent portfolio posts in your widget ready areas.
+Portfolio Mgmt. will also register custom taxonomies for Services and Portfolio Tags, supports `post-thumbnails` and comes with a custom widget for displaying recent portfolio posts in your widget ready areas.

-Please note that Portfolio Mgmt. will not alter the appearance of your theme when displaying portfolio posts or archives.
-If your currently active theme does not contain the following optional templates, the next available default template, in the WordPress template hierarchy, will be will be used.
+**Please note that Portfolio Mgmt. will not alter the appearance of your theme when displaying portfolio posts or archives.** If your currently active theme does not contain the following optional templates, the next available default template, in the WordPress template hierarchy, will be will be used.

-* single-wap8-portfolio.php - This template should be used for customized single portfolio posts.
+* `single-wap8-portfolio.php` - This template should be used for customized single portfolio posts.
-* archive-wap8-portfolio.php - This template should be used for customized portfolio archive view.
+* `archive-wap8-portfolio.php` - This template should be used for customized portfolio archive view.
-* taxonomy-wap8-services.php - This template should be used for customized Services taxonomy view.
+* `taxonomy-wap8-services.php` - This template should be used for customized Services taxonomy view.
-* taxonomy-wap8-portfolio-tags.php - This template should be used for customized Portfolio Tags taxonomy view.
+* `taxonomy-wap8-portfolio-tags.php` - This template should be used for customized Portfolio Tags taxonomy view.

 Please see the WordPress Codex for detailed information about template hierarchies at http://codex.wordpress.org/Template_Hierarchy.

 == Installation ==

-You can install Portfolio Mgmt. either via the WordPress Dashboard or using by uploading the extracted wap8-portfolio-mgmt folder to your /wp-conten/plugins/ directory.
+You can install Portfolio Mgmt. either via the WordPress Dashboard or using by uploading the extracted `wap8-portfolio-mgmt` folder to your `/wp-conten/plugins/` directory.
 Once the plugin has been successfully installed, simply activate the plugin through the Plugins menu in your WordPress Dashboard.

+If you get a 404 error after publishing a portfolio post, click on Permalinks in your Settings menu and click Save Changes.

 == Frequently Asked Questions ==